 GEICO is usually more affordable than Esurance.
 The average annual premium for GEICO is $1,047.
 Esurance has an average yearly rate of $1,473, which is $426 more than GEICO.

 Keep in mind that these rates are national averages, which means your premium could be different.
 Rates vary based on your age, location and driving history, so you will need to compare quotes from both companies for the most accurate rates.
-Getting rates from several providers can help you determine the best insurance company for you.
+Getting rates from several providers can help you determine the cheapest auto insurance company for you.

 The rates above are based on a 40-year-old sample driver with a clean driving record, 100/300/100 liability insurance and comprehensive and collision coverage with a $1,000 deductible.